 French mixes sing-songy highs with guttural lows.
 If you only put in half of an effort, you’ll end up sounding more like John Oliver than Audrey Tautou.
 So, to really nail it you’ve got to pretend like you’re disgusted for the “u,” stuff some gravel down your throat for the “r,” and squeal just a little bit for the -ouille.

-For those who might think they’re becoming a pronunciation pro, try these seven words out for size.
+For those who might think they’re becoming a pronunciation pro, take a stab at some of the hardest French words to pronounce.

 The French word for “fur,” this pronunciation brings with it several challenges.
 The most obvious challenge with the word “fourrure” is the “rr” and “r” back-to-back.
 That’s double the challenge of striking the the perfect amount of guttural noise-making that is the French “r.”